makrai/notes/sakaguchi1907-WinoGrande-adversarial.md

 # 5 Transfer Learning from WinoGrande 6

 * WinoGrande contains a large number of WSC style questions
-* In addition to serving as a benchmark dataset, we use WinoGrande as a resource
+* In addition to serving as a benchmark dataset, we use WG as a resource
 * evaluating its performance on related datasets
   * WSC, PDP, SuperGLUE-WSC, DPR, KnowRef, KnowRef, and Winogender
 * SOTA results across several of these existing benchmark datasets